bocharsky-bw/Arrayzy/README.md

 Each functional method operate on the same array but not modified it.
-Instead of this it return a new object (create a new instance) This way a bit disimprove performance but give you some behaviour seems like most of built-in PHP functions that returns a new array (DO NOT modified input one).
+Instead of this it return a new object (create a new instance) This way a bit disimprove performance but give you the behaviour seems like most of built-in PHP functions that returns a new array (DO NOT modified input one).

-> **NOTE:** If you do not need the first instance you operates on, you can override it manually:
+> **NOTE:** If you don't need the first instance you operates on, you can override it manually:

 ``` php
 $a = ImmutableArray::create(['a', 'b', 'c']);